EGPostema/DrawerDissect/README.md

 **Welcome to COLORoptera, and AI-powered method for processing whole-drawer images of insects!**

-<i>(Add a short summary here about intended purposes etc. Python + conda environment + OS command line.
-Meant to be quite simple / for a beginner at computer programming.)</i>
+<i>(Add a short summary here about intended purposes etc. Python + conda environment.
+Meant to be quite simple / for someone with VERY basic knowledge of command-line functions.</i>

 **To get started, follow the steps below:**
 1. Train Roboflow Models